crueber/mean-coffee-starter/README.md

 --------

 - When installing an NPM package, add a *--save* flag, and it will be automatially added to `package.json` as well.
 For example, `npm install --save moment`.
-- Use [async.parallel()](https://github.com/caolan/async#parallel) when you need to run multiple asynchronous tasks, and then render a page, but only when all tasks are completed.
-For example, you might want to scrape 3 different websites for some data and render the results in a template after all 3 websites have been scraped.
 - Need to find a specific object inside an Array?
 Use [_.findWhere](http://underscorejs.org/#findWhere) function from Underscore.js.
 For example, this is how you would retrieve a Twitter token from database: `var token = _.findWhere(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.